en

 • Find tutor

 Anyway, “nevermind” is not merely a misspelling.
-It is still a word, which can be found in some dictionaries, but it means something completely different.
+It is still a word that can be found in some dictionaries, but it means something completely different.

 You might be surprised to find out that “nevermind” is a noun, and it should only be used in its negative form, “no nevermind.”
 It is a part of an old and pretty much obsolete expression.